TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/cookbooks/power_sequencing/README.md

 ## Example Summary

-This examples creates a power sequence that allows for devices/pins be turned off and on in different sequences.
+This example creates a power sequence that allows for devices/pins be turned off and on in different sequences.

 ## Peripherals & Pin Assignments